 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Nunn is worth considering.

-Being a small town, Nunn does not have a public transit system used by locals to get to and from work.
+Nunn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Nunn is a very ethnically-diverse town.
 The people who call Nunn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nunn residents report their race to be White, followed by Native Hawaiian.
 Nunn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.59% of the town’s residents.
 Important ancestries of people in Nunn include German, English, Italian, Irish, and French.